 MICROBLADING

-Microblading is a technique of cosmetic tattooing performed specifically on the eyebrows.
-Like earlier methods of cosmetic tattooing, it is done by manually depositing pigment into the second layer of the skin (dermis) using a hand-held tool.
+Microblading is a technique of semi-permanent makeup where pigment is manually deposited into the second layer of the skin (dermis) using a tiny hand-held blade.
 The unique formation of microblading needles allows the artist to create the look of real eyebrow hairs by tattooing very fine hair-like strokes in the skin.
-Most people get their brows touched up once a year, depending on their retention (which varies based on pre-care, post-care, skin type, and microblading technique).
+Only suitable for younger clients (30 or under).

 New client: $550